samlmy/StatsPortfolio/README.md

 <b>Soft Skills</b><br/>
 <ul>
   <li>Analytical<br/></li>
-  <li>Cooperation<br/></li>
+  <li>Collaboration<br/></li>
   <li>Communication<br/></li>
   <li>Leadership<br/></li>
 </ul>

 ### Projects
 1. <b>Percent Body Fat Regression Model</b><br/>
-Using simple and multiple regression analysis to derive a model to estimate a patient's percent body fat using measuring data.<br/>
+Using regression analysis to derive a model that estimates a patient's body fat pecentage using body measurements.<br/>
 <b>Relevant Skills:</b> Rstudio, Regression Analysis<br/>
 [Learn More on Github](https://github.com/samlmy/BodyFat302.git)

 2. <b>Cross-stitch Pattern</b><br/>
-Several R functions built to create a cross-stitch pattern for an image, using k-means clustering.<br/>
+Completed a template with R functions built to create a cross-stitch pattern for an image, using k-means clustering.<br/>
 <b>Relevant Skills:</b> Rstudio, Machine Learning<br/>
 [Learn More on Github](https://github.com/samlmy/CrossStitch.git)

 3. <b>IMDb Rating vs. Movie Genres</b><br/>
-The illustration explores whether the films shot in Toronto since 2000 received similar ratings by IMDb users and the agencies.
-The original dataset contains 268 movies shot in Toronto, and 26 dimensions.<br/>
+The illustration explores whether films shot in Toronto since 2000 received similar ratings by IMDb users and Hollywood Academies.
+It involved handeling the raw dataset containing 268 movies and 26 dimensions. <br/>
 <b>Relevant Skills:</b> PowerPoint, Data Visualization<br/>
 [Learn More on Github](https://github.com/samlmy/dataVis.git)

 4. <b>Gender in workplace</b><br/>
 The goal of the project is to explore gender injustice in the Canadian workfield.
-It was a group project; I designed the first two graphs and put everything together in the github page.<br/>
+It was a group project; my role was to design the first two graphs and combine work on the github page.<br/>
 <b>Relevant Skills:</b> Tableau, Data Visualization<br/>
 [Learn More on Github](https://samlmy.github.io/STA313Final/)